Does this sound familiar?

 When you enroll in the course, you will receive:

-• More than 10 hours of video and audio content broken down into approximately 100 bite-sized lessons
+• About 20 hours of video and audio content broken down into approximately 100 lessons

 • Powerful guided practices and reflections to deepen your practice

-• Lifetime access to all course material.
-The entire course is yours to keep, so you can retake it as many times as you like.
+• Access to all material for the lifetime of the course - you can retake it as many times as you like

 Course curriculum